IBM/ibm-block-csi-operator/README.md

 This section describes how to:
  1. Create a storage system secret - to define the storage system credentials (user and password) and its address.
- 2. Configure the k8s storage class - to define the storage system pool name, secret reference, SpaceEfficiency (thin, compressed, or deduplicated) and fstype (xfs\ext4).
+ 2. Configure the storage class - to define the storage system pool name, secret reference, `SpaceEfficiency`, and `fstype`.

 #### 1. Create an array secret
 Create a secret file as follows `array-secret.yaml` and update the relevant credentials: